 When is Cyber Monday 2017?

-First there's Thanksgiving on the Thursday, then there's Black Friday on the Friday, and then there's Cyber Monday.
-Cyber Monday 2017 will be on November 27.
+The weekend of discounts begins with the Thanksgiving holiday on the Thursday, then Black Friday the day after, and Cyber Monday three days after that.
+Cyber Monday 2017 is going to be on November 27.

 Unlike Black Friday, where the focus is traditionally on high street stores as well as online retailers, Cyber Monday is more about shopping on the web.
 In fact the marketing term was first dreamt up as a way to get people to buy more of their stuff online, at a time when web shopping wasn't as familiar and as straightforward as it is now.